Why is it Called a Grinder Salad?

 Expert Tips

-If you love this recipe, try one of these lunch favorites!
+If you enjoy this meal, try one of these lunch recipes!

 Serving Suggestions